-Employees are missing out on the opportunity of being proactive in planning for the future due to the lack of knowledge of finance management and the resources available to them.
-As well, another barrier is the perspective of the lack of a safe space to discuss their financial situations openly in the office.
-As the CPA survey states, 47% of respondents indicated that “they would be uncomfortable talking about debt with a colleague or peer.”
+Another barrier to employee financial wellness is employees feeling that they’re unable to discuss their finances openly in the office.
+As the CPA survey states, 47% of respondents indicated that “they would be uncomfortable talking about debt with a colleague or peer".

-Support your people in improving their financial literacy with reading materials to study and informational workshops to attend.
-The Government of Canada’s Financial Consumer Agency of Canada offers a number of financial literacy resources and initiatives, including worksheets, blog posts, and videos, to support Canadian workers in taking control of and investing in their financial well-being.
-Topics covered include making a budget, having a savings and debt reduction plan, and understanding their financial rights and responsibilities.
+Support your people in improving their financial literacy by providing reading materials to study and informational workshops to attend.
+The Government of Canada offers a number of financial literacy resources and initiatives—from worksheets to videos—to support Canadians in taking control of their financial well-being.
+Topics covered include making a budget, having a savings and debt reduction plan, and understanding individual financial rights and responsibilities.

-According to Bruce Elliott, manager of compensation and benefits at the Society for Human Resource Management, financial education should be considered “a recruitment and retention tool” that gives an edge employers that choose to utilize it.
+According to Bruce Elliott, manager of compensation and benefits at the Society for Human Resource Management, financial education should be considered “a recruitment and retention tool” that gives employers an edge when hiring.